 How to build a chart template in Excel?

 The goal is to build reusable charts!
-Things to do before create a chart template and modify existing charts:
+Things to do before creating a chart template and modifying existing charts:

 - Get rid of junk parts: The newly inserted chart contains unwanted elements.
-If you are using proper chart formatting, you need to remove the extra legends, labels, borders, or grids.
+Using proper chart formatting, you need to remove the extra legends, labels, borders, or grids.

-- Create easy-to-read charts: To improve the readability, format the chart first.
-For example, remove the background, decrease the gap size between bars.
+- Create easy-to-read charts: To improve readability, format the chart first.
+For example, remove the background, and decrease the gap between bars.

 To create a custom chart and store it as a template, save the graph as a template!
 After that, open a new project: your saved chart template will appear and be ready to use.

 Steps to build a chart template in Excel: